 As part of the Center’s contribution to the humanities initiative and the wider academic community on campus, the Center hosts the AfterWars research seminar and workshop.
-This unique workshop, which is funded by the University of Tennessee College of Arts & Sciences Humanities Initiative, regularly brings together scholars, including professors, lecturers, and graduate students, from throughout the humanities to discuss topics related to how the aftermath of war has been shaped at different times and in different places in the distant and more recent past.
+This unique workshop, which is funded by the UT Humanities Center, regularly brings together scholars, including professors, lecturers, and graduate students, from throughout the humanities to discuss topics related to how the aftermath of war has been shaped at different times and in different places in the distant and more recent past.
 Here is a list of previous AfterWars events:

 January 23: Professor Christopher Magra, UT History Dept., “The Seven Years’ War, Military Security, and Food Production.”

 January 25: Professor Shellen Wu, UT History Dept., “Globalizing Turner: The Significance of the Frontier in Twentieth Century China.”

 February 15: Lydia Walker, UT History Dept., “Saints, Wives, and Prostitutes: The Role of Women in Thirteenth-Century Crusade Propaganda.”

 February 27: Book Discussion of Julija Sukys’ Siberian Exile: Blood, War, and a Granddaughter’s Reckoning.

 April 5: Eric Muirhead, UT History Dept., “The Black Baron at Villers-Bocage: Michael Wittmann and the Characteristics of the Offense.”

 May 3: Professor Eric Roubinek, University of Carolina, Asheville, “From a Nazi Imperialism to a Fascist Imperialism: Constructing a Transnational Nationalism in the Colonial Press of Nazi Germany and Fascist Italy.”

 October 16: Dr. Jeremy Popkin, University of Kentucky, “The Impact of War on the French Revolution.”